csantanapr/faststart2020-operators-lab/README.md

 # Deploy an Etcd Operator to OpenShift

+You can get an OpenShift 4 Cluster for the lab here: https://learn.openshift.com/playgrounds/openshift42/

 The etcd operator manages etcd clusters deployed to Kubernetes and automates tasks related to establishing and operating an etcd cluster.

  - Create and Destroy